8 pieces of supplemental course material to help improve your cohort-based course

 Supplemental course material to help students learn

-For each lecture, you can create a short quiz with three to five questions to help students check their understanding.
-It’s a very effective way to learn new material, and your students will appreciate the help it offers for absorbing the new information.
+For each lesson, you can create a short quiz with three to five questions to help students check their understanding.
+It’s a very effective way to learn new material, and your students will appreciate the help it offers for absorbing new information.

 All Teachable plans come with the option for creators to make basic quizzes for their students, and some plans also allow for quiz grading.
 Using this feature can help your students see what they’ve retained.
 This means they also know what they didn’t retain so they can go back and review it.

-If you have shy students, seeing quiz results after each lecture will allow you to see which part of the lecture material your students didn’t understand.
+If you have shy students, seeing quiz results after each lesson will allow you to see which part of the lesson material your students didn’t understand.
 This will allow you to find a way to create better, easier-to-understand course material.
 So, adding quizzes can be beneficial for your students and you as a lecturer.

-You can create downloadable and printable workbooks for each lecture that allow students to make notes as they go along the lecture you’re teaching.
+You can create downloadable and printable workbooks for each lesson that allow students to make notes as they go along the lesson you’re teaching.
 Include questions that force students to think deeper and dig into the new material they learned.